Skip to main content

 Google will ask you to verify that you own the domain, the preferred method to do this is via a DNS record.
 While you may or may not know what a DNS record is, don't be scared, it's very easy to do if you follow this guide.

-After you log into https://wpo.bigscoots.com/ click the 'Site Details' link on the left-hand side menu.
+Log into https://wpo.bigscoots.com/ and click the 'My Sites' tab on the left-hand side menu.

-Now select the domain from the list you are trying to verify with Google, in this example we will be using mydedicatedservers.com
+Now select the domain from the list you are trying to verify with Google, in this example, we will be using learn-wpo.com.

 On the next page, you will have a new horizontal menu, from the new menu, select the DNS tab.